Wayne State College

 Freshman year

-• Participate in a freshman living-learning community.
+• Reside in a living-learning community

 Sophomore year